Honda NSR500: 1990–1998

 Though the 499 cc V-4 could produce more than 200 hp, chassis development, sophisticated engine management and an Australian named Mick Doohan made the NSR500 a legend in the 1990s.
 Extensive testing in 1991 led to a new aluminum chassis patterned on the successful RVF750 endurance racer.
 Honda unveiled a revolutionary idea with a 1992 V4 that was timed to fire all four cylinders within 65-70 degrees of crankshaft rotation — the so-called "Big-Bang" engine.
 Along with a balance shaft that neutralized the single crankshaft engine's gyroscopic effects, the 1992 NSR500 was a breakthrough.
 Emphasizing acceleration over sheer speed, Doohan used this engine to win five of the first seven 500 Grand Prix races of 1992.
 Although a badly broken leg denied Doohan's bid for the 1992 World Championship, he would not be denied for long.
 Beginning in 1994, Doohan and the NSR500 won five consecutive 500 cc World Championships.
 Winning 12 of 15 races in 1997, he broke a single-season win record that was set in 1972.
 Combining for 54 total 500 Grand Prix wins, no man and machine in modern history had dominated the 500 World Championship so thoroughly.
 From around 1997, the NSR500 again featured the older "Screamer" engine in some factory racers, with Mick Doohan preferring the higher outright power of this design despite it being much more difficult to harness.

 1999–2002

-Constant development and ever-increasing sophistication sharpened the NSR500's edge, earning Honda two more 500 World Championships, with Àlex Crivillé in 1999 and again with Valentino Rossi in 2001.
+Constant development and ever-increasing sophistication sharpened the NSR500's edge, earning Honda two more 500cc World Championships, with Àlex Crivillé in 1999 and again with Valentino Rossi in 2001.

-For the 2002 season, technical regulations for the World Championship motorcycle road racing 500 cc class were changed drastically, with four-stroke engines being allowed to grow up to 990 cc and up to six cylinders.
+For the 2002 season, technical regulations for the World Championship motorcycle road racing 500cc class were changed drastically, with four-stroke engines being allowed to grow up to 990cc and up to six cylinders.
 The name of the class was changed to MotoGP and was limited to race prototypes only.
 Because of these changes, Honda introduced the RC211V in 2002 to race alongside the NSR500.
 The larger displacement RC211V and other four-stroke bikes dominated the series and the NSR500 was eventually phased out of the class along with all other two-stroke motorcycles.